ivannz/nle_toolbox/README.md

 # this fork of minihack patched missing parameters in some tasks
 pip install -vv "minihack @ git+https://github.com/ivannz/minihack.git"

-# this branch features optimization that have not been merged yet
-pip install -vv "python-plyr @ git+https://github.com/ivannz/plyr.git@populate"
-# TODO replace with `pip install python-plyr` when available on pypi
 ```

 The latest version of the toolbox itself can be installed from github